leonelngande/leonelngande.github.io/about.md

 entries_layout: grid
 ---

-Hi, am Leonel, an ailurophile (😸 🐈) and Angular Developer in Silicon Mountain, Buea.
+Hey!
+I'm Leonel, an ailurophile (😸 🐈) and Front-end Developer focused on Angular.

+I primarily work with business actors to build and deploy Angular applications (currently open for projects 🙂).

-When not building web applications and services for my clients, I put time into building and improving [Xamcademy](https://xamcademy.com), my attempt at helping students better revise for examinations.
+When not working on client projects, I put time into building and improving [Xamcademy](https://xamcademy.com), my attempt at helping students better revise for examinations.

 Feedback is welcome!
 It's still in active development.

-I also write on my experiences working with Angular and as a developer here.
+I also enjoy sharing my experience working with Angular and as a developer, primarily through blog posts.

-Want to get in touch or have a project you'd like to discuss?
+Want to say hello or have a project you'd like to discuss?
 Feel free to reach out to me on [Twitter](https://twitter.com/leonelngande), [LinkedIn](https://www.upwork.com/o/profiles/users/_~01b729f550597fbf1c/), [Upwork](https://www.upwork.com/o/profiles/users/_~01b729f550597fbf1c/), or by filling out the form below 👇.